 It is so quick and easy, and very, very yummy!
 If you love chocolate, cherries and bread, you’ll love this!
 I learnt to make this at my Varoma training yesterday, and came home and made it again (my own, quirky way) for the family – they loved it.
 In fact, the leftovers kept calling us this morning, so we ate them for breakfast!
 (Hee hee) Don’t worry, we had scrambled eggs with mince and mushrooms first, so we didn’t only eat sweets.
 (Our meals tend to get a little back to front when my DH is working night shift!)

-3. Knead for 2 minutes on interval speed, adding more flour if needed.
-(Poke dough – if it’s too sticky add some more flour through hole in lid while mixing.)
+3. Knead for 2 minutes on interval speed, adding more flour if needed, (poke dough – if it’s too sticky, add some flour through the lid while mixing.)

 5. Place the buns in buttered/oiled Varoma bowl and tray, leaving some space between them so they can spread out.
 Leave them to rise a little for 10 minutes or so.

-7. Set Varoma aside, empty water out of bowl, and place in bowl the sauce ingredients:
+7. Set Varoma aside, empty water out of bowl, and place in bowl whole jar of cherries, cornstarch and Rapadura.

-8. Blend for 10 seconds, speed 4 for a chunky sauce, or 15 seconds, speed 8 for a smooth sauce.
-(Sometimes some pits are still in the cherries, so if you hear any in there, turn speed down and just mix briefly.
+8. Blend for 10 seconds/ speed 4 for a chunky sauce, or 15 seconds/ speed 8 for a smooth sauce. (sometimes pits are still in the cherries, so if you hear any in there, turn speed down and just mix briefly.
 You can continue with recipe, and pick them out when serving it up.)